cinapr/TechCareer-AutoGenerate-Portfolio-Template/README.md

 # Tech-Career Portfolio Template

 This template is designed to help you build a portfolio to showcase your tech career.
-It includes sections for displaying your work, education, and publications using a timeline chart.
+It includes sections for displaying your work, education, and publications using a chronological timeline chart.
 Additionally, it provides sections for certifications, awards, and projects.

 ## Demo